pathfinder177/blockchain_go/doc/WALLET.md

     - DB for database of users(postgresql)
     - BLC for blockchain

-- Also good idea to partially cache user data for GET requests to not to overload blockchain and append/change data after send/receive actions in cache as any tx is immutable.
+- A good idea to cache user data for GET requests to not to overload blockchain and append/change data after send/receive actions in cache as any tx is immutable.
     - Here I omit it

 /
 /auth(DB)
 /send(bc)
-/get_balance(for two currencies)(bc)
 /get_history(all txs history for the wallet for period(7d default))(bc)
 /get_history_for_currency(bc)(txs history for the currency for period(7d default))(bc)
 /delete_wallet(DB and blc)